Erdroy/MyHalp/README.md

 # Main Features:
  - MyCooker - Under developement, editor extension which helps building applications in specific configurations at once(eg.: game and server with define symbols).
+ - MyPreloader - Editor extension that generates `MyAssets` class, with all given assets to preload, call MyAssets.Init() to load them at once async.
  - MyConsole - Console window for fast development or even ready projects.
  - MyCommands - Class for registering commands and executing by string(eg.: 'volume master 0.2') or name and object array as parameters.
- - MyLogger - MyLogger.Add("Wouw, LOGS!
+ - MyLogger - `MyLogger.Add("Wouw, LOGS!
 MUCH logs.
-Love logs.");
+Love logs.")`;
  - MyComponent - Custom Unity behaviour class.
  - MyInput - Custom Input class that supports binding, FixedUpdate(via .FixedGet) and more.
  - MyObjectPool - Pooled objects, request 'new' gameobject without performace hit at any time.